saschadiercks/saschadiercks/README.md

   ## Let me tell your about my workflow

-  I've bin working in e-commerce since 2000 and I've taken care of the whole process.
-  From conception to coordination with several teams, develeopment (of course) and optimization.
+  I've beenn working in e-commerce since 2000 and I've taken care of the whole process: from conception to coordination with several teams, develeopment (of course) and optimization.

   ## Get in touch
   [Homepage](https://www.saschadiercks.dev)